tasneemchapman/film-industry/README.md

 The compiler catches the mistake, ensuring only valid values from MovieGenre are used.

 > **TLDR/takeaway:** using a 'flat' `String` as the datatype for everything doesn't always yield
-> simple or correct code... using java's static type system provides a certain *level* of compile-time
+> easy to work with or correct code... using java's static type system in this way provides a certain *level* of
-> code correctness guarantees..
+> compile-time code correctness (safety) guarantees..

 ### Part 1: Stubbing out a FilmIndustryWorker hierarchy